 A lease for a housing accommodation executed in connection with an agreement to purchase such housing accommodation or the shares allocated thereto pursuant to a valid co-op/condo plan and which terminates tenancy rights upon the co-op/condo closing.

-A program governed by Sections 11-243 and 11-244 of the New York City Administrative Code (formerly numbered J-51) under which, in order to encourage development and rehabilitation, property tax abatements and exemptions are granted.
-In consideration of receiving these tax abatements and at least for the duration of the abatements, the owner of these buildings agrees to place under rent stabilization those apartments which would not otherwise be subject to rent stabilization (e.g., those in buildings with fewer than 6 apartments or buildings constructed after 12/31/73).
+A New York City program under which, in order to encourage development and rehabilitation, property tax abatements and exemptions are granted.
+In consideration of receiving these tax abatements, and at least for the duration of the abatements, the owner of these buildings agree to place under rent stabilization those apartments which would not otherwise be subject to rent stabilization.
 This program provides real estate tax exemptions and abatements to existing residential buildings that are renovated or rehabilitated in ways that conform to the requirements of the statute.
 It also provides these benefits to residential buildings that were converted from commercial structures.

 An illegal additional sum above the lawful rent and allowable security deposit for preference in renting a vacant apartment.